Saipranav-Kotamreddy/Linux-Shell/REPORT.md

 If the command line matches neither keyword, the string is standardized to have specific spacing using a helper function called clean.
-There is an edge case this failks however, where if the command line is at max length, but the '>' or '>>' symbols have no spaces around them, the command line overflows.
+There is an edge case this fails however, where if the command line is at max length, but the '>' or '>>' symbols have no spaces around them, the command line overflows.
 This cleaned string is now parsed for the background job symbol, where if it is at the end, the background job flag is set, while if it is in the wrong